Satcam Boolell: Early life and education

-Born in 1920 on the Gros Billot sugar estate (between New Grove and GrosBois in Grand Port, to his father Sahadewoo Boolell and mother Cossilah Choony, Satcam Boolell grew up with five siblings.
-In the mid 1800s his grandfather had migrated from the village of Singarmau located in Jaunpore, now a district of Uttar Pradesh, India.
+Born in 1920 on the Gros Billot sugar estate (between New Grove and GrosBois in Grand Port, to Sahadewoo Boolell and Cossilah Choony, Satcam Boolell grew up with five siblings.
+In the mid-1800s his grandfather had migrated from the village of Singarmau located in Jaunpore, now a district of Uttar Pradesh, India.
 His father Sahadewoo (born in 1879 and died in 1940 in New Grove, Mauritius) worked as a policeman and supplemented his income as a trader and supervisor at the Dookhee Gungah property where he grew vegetables and traded nursery plants.
 Sahadewoo Boolell joined the Arya Samaj Socio-Cultural Group where his son Satcam remained active throughout his life.

 Boolell completed his primary school education at Rose Belle Government School and completed his secondary school education through private tuitions in Mauritius.
 In 1938 he started his teaching career as a volunteer before securing a teaching position at Plaine des Papayes Government School.
 Subsequently he became a teacher at Cassis Government School and later at Aryan Vedic School in Vacoas.
 From 1943 to 1947 he worked in the Civil Service at the Treasury Department and Department of Agriculture.
 In 1948 he travelled to England to start his tertiary education at the London School of Economics.
 After graduating with a law degree he was called to the bar at the Lincoln's Inn in 1952, before returning to Mauritius.

 Family

-Satcam Boolell married Premila Indurjeet in Port Louis in 1946 and they had 3 children Arvin, Satyajit (Ajit) and Mira.
+Satcam Boolell married Premila Indurjeet in Port Louis in 1946 and they had three children: Arvin, Satyajit (Ajit) and Mira.
 Premila Boolell died in 1986 and later Satcam married Myrtha Poblete, a Polish national.
 Their son Arvin Boolell is an active politician.
 His son Satyajit Boolell was appointed Director of Public Prosecutions (DPP) in February 2009.
 His nephews Anil Gayan and Satish Boolell have also been active politicians in Mauritius.
 Satcam's daughter Mira is the wife of Sushil Khushiram who has been Minister of Industry and is a bank executive.
 His nephew Prakash Boolell was a lawyer who was candidate at the 1976 General Elections.
-Satcam's sister was married to Somdath Bhuckory, a lawyer, writer and Town Clerk of Port Louis who perished in an airplane crash.
+Satcam's sister was married to Somdath Bhuckory, a lawyer, writer and former Town Clerk of Port Louis.
 Satcam's elder brother Boomitre Boolell died in July 2022 at the age of 104.